juliabennett/obama-or-bush/README.md

 The script make\_data.py created this table by webscraping the official Whitehouse website and the former official Whitehouse website.

-It's worth noting that the compilation is nearly comprehensive, but the webscraping script does fail to catch some small number of radio addresses (and obviously doesn't include any that will happen in the future).
+It's worth noting that this compilation is nearly comprehensive, but the webscraping script does fail to catch some small number of radio addresses (and obviously doesn't include any that will happen in the future).
 As is always the case, the script will stop working if either of these websites changes too much.
 Also, there appear to be a few entries in this table that are mistakes due to imprecise scraping techniques and poor website designs, but these are very rare (likely less than 5 entries out of over 700) and should not significantly effect any analysis.

 ####The model & hyperparameter tuning.